 A:

-Our manuscript promotes a novel approach to multiple-input-multiple-output synthetic aperture radar (MIMO-SAR) in the near-field for irregular scanning geometries.
-In our article, we examine the existing work on similar problems, develop a new model for decomposing irregular SAR sampling, and propose a novel efficient algorithm to recover high resolution images from dynamic scenarios.
-Our algorithm is validated in both simulation and empirical study and compared against the existing techniques proving to yield highly resolved images with low computational complexity.
+Our manuscript presents a novel approach to multiple-input-multiple-output synthetic aperture radar (MIMO-SAR) in the near-field for irregular scanning geometries.
+In this study, we examine existing work on similar problems, develop a new model for decomposing irregular SAR sampling, and propose a novel efficient algorithm to recover high-resolution images from dynamic scenarios.
+Our algorithm was validated in both simulation and empirical studies and compared against existing techniques to yield highly resolved images with low computational complexity.